datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

   examples/send //localhost/recv

 You'll see the Hello, World message now appears in the receiver.
+In the sender, you'll see that the message is redirected by the locator.
 By introducing a layer of indirection, you can change the physical address of the receiver, without requiring any change in the sender.

 Connecting Services to Datawire
 ===============================